Scheduling for Outlook Exchange Server

 - Works on macOS and Outlook Web App

-- When you make changes to a meeting on any device (desktop, web, or mobile) the updates are synchronized to StarLeaf
+- When you make changes to a meeting on any device (desktop, web, or mobile) the updates synchronize with StarLeaf

 - An admin can customize the joining text of a meeting invite

-If you do not yet have a StarLeaf account, ask your administrator to create one or download StarLeaf and sign up.
+If you do not have a StarLeaf account yet, ask your admin to create one or download StarLeaf here .

 - Run the downloaded file and follow the onscreen instructions.